timbeaudet/knowledge_base/faq/today.md

-## Discusion Topic: The Business Of Games!
+## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-05-08
+# Objectives for Today 2026-05-09

 - Just chill, and stuff.
-- Grab the magnifying glass, put on a detective hat and coat, and dive into the bugs of Rushcremental.
+- Art Practice: Creating a pickup truck.
 - Mess with the tech tree and general flow of Green Gardens.
 - Aiming to finish Release Candidate of Rushcremental by May 15th...